d99kris/nchat/README.md

 ### profile_display_name

-Specifies an optional short/display name in the status bar when using nchat with multi-protocols.
-The default profile name is `Telegram_+nnnnnnnnnnn` if this setting is not specified.
+Specifies an optional short/display name in the status bar when using nchat with multiple profiles.
+The default profile name is `Telegram` or `Telegram_+nnnnn` (when more than one Telegram profile is set up) if this setting is not specified.

-~/.nchat/profiles/WhatsAppMd_+nnn/whatsappmd.conf
+~/.nchat/profiles/WhatsAppMd_+nnnnn/whatsappmd.conf
 -------------------------------------------------
 This configuration file holds protocol-specific settings for WhatsApp.
 Default
 content: